qmk/qmk_firmware/docs/feature_grave_esc.md

 ### Caveats

- * On OSX CMD + KC_GRV is actually mapped to a hot key so it will not output a backtick.
+ * On macOS CMD/GUI + KC_GRV is actually mapped to a hot key so it will not output a backtick.

 ## Configuration